Fr0sT-Brutal/awesome-pascal/README.md

 // *No updates since 2010 but features list so huge that it couldn't be ignored*

 * [LockBox](http://sourceforge.net/projects/tplockbox) is a Delphi library for cryptography.
 Currently supported Delphi XE6.
 It provides support for AES, DES, 3DES, Blowfish, Twofish, SHA2 (including the new SHA-512/224 & SHA-512/256), MD5; ECB, CBC, CFB8, CFB, CTR, ECB, OFB, PCBC chaining modes, RSA digital signature and verification.
 Has interface to OpenSSL library.
+// *Check out [this](https://github.com/jarto/lockbox2) page as well for probably newer version.*

 ## XML

 * [OmniXML] (http://code.google.com/p/omnixml) is a XML parser written in Delphi.
 Full support for Document Object Model (DOM) Level 1 specification; Supports Extensible Markup Language (XML) 1.0 (Second Edition) specification; Has built-in support for different code pages (main 8-bit code pages, UTF-8, UTF-16); Is compatible with MS XML parser; Fast parsing even large and highly structured documents; Includes helper functions to ease processing XML documents; Simplified XPath support.

+* [SAX for Pascal](http://sourceforge.net/projects/saxforpascal) is designed to implement the Simple API for XML Parsing in Pascal/Delphi.
+// *Callback-based XML parser, useful for processing huge XML streams.*

+* [KDS XML](http://sourceforge.net/projects/kdsxml) is a class library for streamed parsing, validating and generating XML.
+It is written in Object Pascal/Delphi and works on Win32 (Delphi) and Linux (Kylix).
+Parts of it depend on the SAX for Pascal interface specifications.

+* [XML Partner](http://sourceforge.net/projects/tpxmlpartner) helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
+These powerful components simplify the process of creating, modifying, and parsing XML data documents.
+// *Seems dead, check out [this](http://www.songbeamer.com/delphi) page for probably newer version.*

 ## System
 *Low-level helper stuff: memory, threading etc*